 - exerting yourself with exercise, manual labour or heavy lifting.

 An abortion can sometimes cause considerable emotional distress.
-Though most women are relieved after such a procedure, around 10% of patients suffer from negative thoughts or confusing feelings.
+Though most people are relieved after such a procedure, around 10% of patients suffer from negative thoughts or confusing feelings.

 Rest assured, this is entirely normal and understandable.